Properties

 This illustration shows a field in the title block being edited (select Edit note from the context menu), and a new field being inserted via the Insert drawing property command

-To access the Tables menu, click the last icon at the top of the Drawing properties panel.
-You are able to make changes for Bill of Material (BOM) tables as well as all other tables, like Hole tables, you create in your drawing.
+To access the Tables menu, click the second to last icon at the top of the Drawing properties panel.
+You can make changes for Bill of Material (BOM) tables as well as all other tables, like Hole tables, you create in your drawing.

-- BOM tables - Specify default values for Onshape bill of material tables, including:
+- Specify default values for bill of material tables, including:

-- Line thickness - Specify the default thickness of the BOM table lines.
+- Line thickness - Specify the default thickness of the lines.

-- Font - Specify the default font type for BOM tables inserted in the drawing.
+- Font - Specify the default font type.

 - Header row text - Specify the default font size, font treatment, and color for the header row.